Victoria Hall, Saltaire: Interior

 The entrance hall has a large, stone dog-leg staircase with large square piers and vertically symmetrical turned balusters.
 The main hall has an elaborately plastered, coffered roof.
 Pilasters mark the bay divisions and support a bracketed entablature.
 There is a raking gallery at the rear, on fluted cast-iron columns.
 The former side galleries have been removed and there is glass panelling at the rear.

 Grounds

 The building is set back from Victoria Road, on which it sits.
 There is a gardened square outside, bounded by a dwarf wall.
-At the front corners, on large square bases, are 2 sculpted lions, by Thomas Milnes of London, representing War and Peace.
+At the front corners, on large square bases, are 2 sculpted lions by Thomas Milnes of London, representing War and Peace.
 At the rear of the wall are round section cast-iron railings with spear-head finials on a dwarf wall.

 Modern use

 At the present time, it is commonly used as a concert venue.
 Memorable concerts held there include the homecoming gig of local group Terrorvision after they reunited in 2007.

+in 2009 a 1937 three manual twelve rank Wurlitzer theatre pipe organ (ex Gaumont Cinema Oldham) was installed in the main hall by the Cinema Organ Society, with the pipes and percussion housed in chambers under the stage.
+The console rises up on a lift on to the stage when in use for concerts, weddings and other events, classic and silent film presentations, dances and practice sessions.
+The Society has also installed a projection system.

 On 29 April 2010, the BBC TV series Antiques Roadshow was filmed at Victoria Hall.
 The show was broadcast in two parts on 13 and 20 March 2011.